-Every now and then I’ll do a furniture makeover that surprises me.
+Now and then I’ll do a furniture makeover that surprises me.
 Floral transfers for furniture are becoming more and more popular so I’m embracing the trend.
-I have to say that this floral frenzy has seriously swayed my design style, and it was a challenge to come up with a finish that would compliment this design but I think I nailed it.
+I have to say that this floral frenzy has seriously swayed my design style, and it was a challenge to come up with a finish that would complement this design but I think I nailed it.
 You be the judge.

 Floral Transfers For Furniture – Before